 Top Scholars enjoy a number of benefits as well as special programs from the Office of Fellowships and Scholarships.
 Selection as a Top Scholar guarantees automatic admission into the South Carolina Honors College.

 Top Scholars are also given preferred parking, an upperclassman Scholar Buddy, and personalized advisement.
 Some examples of programming for Top Scholars are a First-Year Scholar retreat and ropes course, holistic drop-in hours, and fall and spring dinners.
-A full list of benefits can be found here.

 On average, our In-State Top Scholars have an SAT score of 1507, ACT score of 33, and weighted GPA of 4.83.
 The averages for our Out-of-State Top Scholars are an SAT score of 1545, ACT score of 34, and weighted GPA of 4.80.